PID passivity-based droop control of power converters: Large-signal stability, robustness and performance: Applications

 \subsubsection{Simulations}

 To validate our considerations via simulations we assume that the boost converter is lightly damped and characterized by the parameters given in Table~\ref{table:boost_parameters}.
-We consider two scenarios and evaluate the responses under mPID- and mPLID-PBC.
-For a first wave of simulation we assume that the load current and conductance are known, with values $\hat G_0=40\;ms$, $\hat i_0=20\;A$, and that the desired output voltage is modified by $15\%$ and $5\%$ of its initial value, $v_C^\mathrm{nom}=380\; V$.
-Since these variations are known, it is possible to compute the corresponding assignable equilibria $x_\star\in\mathcal{E}$, to be provided as reference to the controller.
+We consider two scenarios and evaluate the responses under mPID-, mPLID-PBC and a traditional cascaded control scheme, including an inner current PI controller and an outer voltage PI controller further equipped with a linear droop mechanism---in the sequel referred as PI$^2$d.
+For a first wave of simulation we assume that the load current and conductance are known, with values $\hat G_0=40\;mS$, $\hat i_0=20\;A$, and that the desired output voltage $v_{C}^\star$ is modified by $15\%$ and $5\%$ of its initial, nominal value of $v_{C}^\star(0)=380\; V$.
+Since these variations are imposed by the user, it is possible to simultaneously compute, using \eqref{eq:pflowboost} and \eqref{eq:boost_baru}, the corresponding references $x_\star=\mathrm{col}(i_{L\star},v_{C\star})\in\mathcal{E}$, $x_{c\star}=u_\star/K_I$ to be provided to the controller.

 The responses are illustrated in Figs. \ref{fig:Boost_nominal}-\ref{fig:Boost_nominal_U}, assuming that voltage reference changes at $1\;s$ and $2\;s$.
-It can be seen that the the mPID-PBC preserves stability under saturation, but exhibits poor performances, that cannot be further improved by appropriate tuning of the proportional, integral and derivative gains, which are set at $K_P=10^{-6}$, $K_I=10^{-4}$ and $K_D=10^{-7}$ respectively.
-On the other hand, the introduction of a leakage speeds up convergence and further avoid saturation, in accordance with the obtained theoretical results.
+It can be seen that the the mPID-PBC preserves stability under saturation, but exhibits poor performances, that cannot be further improved by appropriate tuning of the proportional, integral and derivative gains, which are set at $K_P=10^{-5}$, $K_I=10^{-3}$ and $K_D=10^{-9}$ respectively.
+On the other hand, the introduction of a leakage speeds up convergence and further avoids saturation---in accordance with the obtained theoretical results---obtaining even better performances than the standard PI$^2$d controller.